U.S. Alerts

 Night

-Monday Night: A slight chance of showers and thunderstorms before 10pm, then a slight chance of showers between 10pm and 1am, then a slight chance of showers and thunderstorms after 1am.
-Mostly cloudy, with a low around 77.
-South wind around 5 mph becoming calm in the evening.
-Chance of precipitation is 20%.
+Monday Night: A 30 percent chance of showers and thunderstorms before 7pm.
+Mostly clear, with a low around 77.
+Southwest wind around 5 mph becoming calm.

 T-storms